Searching for Your "Just Right" Place Overseas?

 Plus, as in our #1 pick, this is a country where you can access top-quality healthcare for much less than it would cost you at home.

 For Jennifer B., a transplant from Wisconsin, the savings has been significant.
 She was paying $520 a month for insurance in the States.
-Now, in our #2 retirement haven for 2017, she pays $65 a month for a membership plan at her local clinic.
+Now, in our #2 retirement haven, she pays $65 a month for a membership plan at her local clinic.
 Doctors' visits and medication can cost 50% of U.S. prices.
 And many medications are available without prescriptions, which again saves time and money.

 "In the States, you can't really live on the beach for a reasonable rent," Jennifer says.
 "Here, I'm by the ocean, on a perpetual vacation, enjoying my life.
 I play golf and I eat out a lot.
 It feels like I have a second lease on life."